Tutu5421/comp0034-week1/activities/js_intro.md

 # Introduction to JavaScript

+You will not write or edit any JavaScript in COMP0034.
+This activity is included for those who wish to understand a little about how it works.

 ## What is JavaScript and what is it used for?

 JavaScript is a scripting language used widely in web pages.
 Mozilla defines it as "JavaScript is a scripting or